robseb/rsyocto/README.md

 During development, a major concern was placed on the integration of **powerful and simple to install development IDEs** that do not require a JTAG-connection or any cross-building environment.
 All kinds of *rsyocto* applications and parts can be **build, deployed and even debugged over the network** (fully rootable over the Internet).
 With the implementation of *Microsoft Visual Studio* and *Visual Studio Code* a simple installment and quick jump start in the development process is possible, because all required compilers run directly on *rsyocto*.
 The custom developed build system goes even a step further.

 *rsyocto* was designed with an automatically Python based `build system`.
-That generates an entirely requirement optimized **customize *rsyocto*-image** with the installment of users own **applications**,**boot configurations**,**scripts**,**FPGA configuration files, that will be configured on the FPGA Fabric before the Linux boots** and a lot more with a Intel Quartus Prime FPGA project.
+That generates an highly optimized **customize *rsyocto*-image** with the installment of users **private** **applications**,**boot configurations**,**scripts**,**FPGA configuration files, that will be configured on the FPGA Fabric before the Linux boots** and a lot more with a single Intel Quartus Prime FPGA project.
 This feature enables users, without the requirement of deep Linux knowledge, to design own *rsyocto* flavors with its own FPGA projects for complex Intel SoC-FPGAs.
+The `build system` generates the 3-stage bootloader, finds the right embedded Linux Distribution files, configures the partitions of the final image in the right way, configures the`OpenSSH Server` and lot more with a single command.

 It is with the implementation of drivers for **all Hard-IP Interfaces** (e.g. **I²C-, CAN-BUS,…**), all Interfaces between hard processor system (HPS) and the FPGA Fabric  and simple Linux test commands (e.g. **i2c-tools** or **can-utils**) ready for the development of industrial connected solutions.
 With a single command *rsyocto* is capable to **load a new FPGA configuration** (`FPGA Manager`) or to **read and write the AXI-Bridge Interface to the FPGA Fabric**.
 The Linux test commands allow in a simple fashion to communicate with the FPGA Fabric via all available interfaces, such as **Lightweight HPS-to-FPGA-** (`lwhps2fpga`) , **HPS-to-FPGA-Bridge**  (`hps2fpga`) , **shared-memory** (`hps2sdram`) or **general purpose signals** (`gpi` and `gpo`).
 Python- and C++- demo applications show a powerful way with a high throughput to interact with FPGA Soft-IP.